-Use sturdy freezer bags in various sizes for everything from socks to sweaters.
+Use sturdy freezer bags in various sizes for everything from socks to sweaters, and spare face masks.

 They make it easy to pack and unpack, easy to separate the clean from the dirty, easy to squeeze out the last bit of air before sealing for a space-saving vacuum pack.